schorschebob/gradle6-javafx13/README.md

 # Docker image for checking javafx application

+WIP: Waiting for offical release of gradle 6.0...

-An image containing Gradle 5.* openjdk 13 and openjfx for javafx support.
+An image containing Gradle 6.* openjdk 13 and openjfx for javafx support.

 ___